 Helen Wakefield, then CRM Lead, said, “It’s important for us to learn fast.
 It’s very competitive in the run-up to Christmas, and we wanted to launch a new delivery charge proposition.
 We wanted to ask what price points would be motivating.
 We needed as many views as possible, and time was short.”
 She continues, “VoiceSage rose to the challenge immediately!
 Within hours of discussing what we needed, we had draft visuals of branded rich media messaging.
 The survey was built and sent within hours.”

 Higher response rates are more likely with the help of short message service (SMS) and RMM compared with email.
 Research shows that, SMS open rates can be as high as 98% — compared with 20% with email.
 A high open rate ensures that customers see your survey requests.
 Having people see your surveys improves your chances of gathering lots of insights to analyze later.

-There are four surveys that help you uncover consumer needs and identify opportunities: customer satisfaction, postpurchase, usability, and product fulfillment.
+There are four surveys that help you uncover consumer needs and identify opportunities: customer satisfaction, post-purchase, usability, and product fulfilment.
 Each tells you something different about your customer, and they’re easy to share via mobile messaging.